Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 1. Sign up for a late payment arrangement

 Late payment arrangements are only available after you miss a payment due date.
-Don’t worry; Spectrum services are not typically canceled the day after a missed payment.

 To opt for the Spectrum Payment Arrangement (once you’ve missed a payment), log into your online Spectrum account.
 There should be an option to pay your bill in installments.